akshayreddykotha/akshayreddykotha.github.io/_posts/.ipynb_checkpoints/2020-08-07-chipotle-item-analysis-checkpoint.md

 A good check that the sides are mostly not customizable - data sanity check.
 It's good to have these sanity checks once in a while all through the data analysis and modelling to ensure reliable results.
-But that's not the end as there can be variation depending on the region, season, etc. That's where as a data analyst/scientist, one has to use communication witha team member to clarify whether all the listed elements are not customizable.
+But that's not the end as there can be variation depending on the region, season, etc. That's where as a data analyst/scientist, one has to use communicate with a team member or someone in a senior role to clarify whether all the listed elements are not customizable.
+More generally, it's important to understand the holistic view of what the business is trying to achieve.
 Ultimately, data tells a story partially, to make it whole, business knowledge (as simple as the above example) and team play is necessary.

-This brings to the end of this simple walk-through and my plan from here on is to extend this analysis for a market basket analysis or to recommend what can a customer add as an add-on for a future order.
+This brings to the end of this simple walk-through (fully accessible via this [repo](https://github.com/akshayreddykotha/mini-cases/tree/master/chipotle-item-analysis)) and my plan from here on is to extend this analysis for a market basket analysis or to recommend what can a customer add as an add-on for a future order.

 Off to pondering whether this data is sufficient to do what struck me.
 If you have any ideas or loves to try different food cuisines, ping me - we can discuss about food or plan to implement the ideas for a great customer experience...